Advantages and Disadvantages of Gastric Sleeve Surgery

 During sleeve gastrectomy, anywhere from sixty to eight-five percent of the stomach is permanently removed.
 The portion of the stomach left behind is a smaller sleeve in the shape of a banana.
 Unlike gastric bypass surgery, there is no rerouting of the small intestine, and the stomach retains its function.
 The surgery does, however, greatly reduce appetite, because it removes the part of the stomach the produces appetite-stimulating hormones.
 By reducing appetite and cutting down on the capacity of the stomach to hold food, the procedure has shown promise in helping people lose a large amount of weight when traditional forms of weight loss like diet and exercise are not working.

-- Gastric sleeve surgery is a method to help people lose a large amount of weight.
+- This surgery is a method to help people lose a large amount of weight.
 The smaller stomach created by the surgery slows the intake of food so the patient feels full faster.
 Patients also stay full longer, and this leads to smaller meals with a longer period of time in between eating.

 - This surgical process can also improve many conditions brought about by being overweight like high cholesterol and arthritis.
 In fact, recent studies in the New England Journal of Medicine have demonstrated that the surgery has a greater improvement on high blood pressure and type 2 diabetes than traditional weight loss options.